chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/new-user-first-steps.md

    <br />

 3. **Add a sequence**
    * Use a unique, sequential number to order and identify the task.
+This will affect the order of appereance in the Mobile App; if left blank, tasks appear in alphabetical order.

 4. **Associate a predefined tag** *(Optional)*
    * For the initial setup, you may skip this unless you’ve created tags (via the Tags Section).